 It’s better for both of us if I leave her to enjoy my own fun frame.
 Not only is this more attractive but it also teaches her that I have a certain vision for my life and if she doesn’t want to be a part of it then she doesn’t have to be.
 This is the essence of wanting women but not needing women (and trust me, you’re going to fail at this quite a bit before it becomes a habit, I still fail with this sometimes and forget my vision for my life.
 The key is to keep going until you do get it.)

-If it comes to this, then she has her own choice to make either in the moment or later on down the road.
+Once it comes to this she has her own choice to make either in the moment or later on down the road.
 Does she want to be a part of my life?
 If she does, then she will join me in my fun frame.
-If she no longer wants to be a part of my life, then she won’t join my fun frame and we’ll stop seeing each other.
+But if she no longer wants to be a part of my life, then she won’t join my fun frame and we’ll stop seeing each other eventually.

 It’s perfectly okay to have your frames rely on people in general.
 For example; one of the things that I want is that I want a woman or women in my life.
 I want sex in my life and I want love in my life.